Schumer: More boys die from drowning than girls

 All too many of them are youngsters.

-Last summer, officials said three-year-old twin boys drowned in a backyard pool in Melville despite the desperate efforts of their mother and emergency responders.
+Last summer, officials said 3-year-old twin boys drowned in a backyard pool in Melville despite the desperate efforts of their mother and emergency responders.

 “It is tragic accidents like this, of toddler kids, that put a giant hole in your heart and should spur us to do all we can at the federal level to keep such young lives from being lost to drowning,” Schumer said.

-For infants less than one year old, bathtubs posed the worst danger, responsible for nearly 63 percent of the drowning deaths for that age group between 1999 and 2010, the CDC said.
+For infants younger than 1, bathtubs posed the worst danger, responsible for nearly 63 percent of the drowning deaths for that age group between 1999 and 2010, the CDC said.

-Swimming pools, meanwhile, claimed the lives of 51 percent of the children one to four years who died by drowning.
-They were almost as dangerous for children five to nine years old: that percentage was 34 percent, the CDC said.
+Swimming pools, meanwhile, claimed the lives of 51 percent of the children, 1 to 4 years old, who died by drowning.
+They were almost as dangerous for children 5 to 9 years old: That percentage was 34 percent, the CDC said.

 For years, the federal agency has spotlighted the high risk of drowning for youngsters.
 It advises learning swimming basics, installing four-sided fences around all backyard pools, wearing life jackets, being “on the look out” when children are bathing or swimming, and avoiding distractions such as talking on the telephone, reading, playing cards, and imbibing alcohol or drugs.